Sobriety - Drug and Alcohol

 The Benefits of Sober Living Houses

-It can be challenging for anyone to adjust to new routines outside of treatment once they complete a residential program.
+It can be challenging for anyone to adjust to new routines outside of treatment once they complete a residential drug rehab program.
 The scheduling of your treatment center took on the responsibility of planning your days, especially when it came to going to sessions, meetings, or other therapy programs.
 Rehab became a predictable, safe place to begin recovery and start a lifelong journey of healing.

 While treatment has guided, supported, and made possible your decision to become sober, most of the work to sustain your sobriety happens outside of an addiction treatment facility.
 Temptations, triggers, and cravings are likely to surface from time to time, which can be detrimental to your recovery.